 Disclaimer: PT-141 (Bremelanotide) is sold strictly for laboratory research purposes only.
-While an approved medication (Vyleesi) exists, the research peptide form is not intended for human consumption.
+While an approved medication (Vyleesi) exists, the research peptide form is not intended for human consumption or animal use.
 This article discusses published scientific research and does not constitute medical advice.

 Understanding PT-141